 Long gone is the age of direct advertising where companies sell their products or services to a passive audience—now it is all about engaging with your customers, listening to what they have to say, and learning/growing as a result.
 Therefore, it’s important to manage what is being said about your business online.

 Opening up your business to be transparent may seem risky, but realistically, in the long run, not being transparent is riskier.
 That being said, an important part of reputation management is contingency planning.
-As a business, you must be ready to face criticism and be prepared for the worst case scenarios.
+As a business, you must be ready to face criticism and be prepared for the worst-case scenarios.

 Thanks to companies who were unprepared, we have some prime examples of how not to deal with such instances.

 A few years ago, Nestlé began to receive negative comments about their environmental practices.
 Unfortunately, they decided to ignore the comments and the public became aggressive—even posting altered versions of the Nestlé logo online.
-As a result, Nestlé were forced to take down their public page.
+As a result, Nestlé was forced to take down their public page.

-Main takeaway: Address public criticism as soon as possible in order to neutralise the situation and prevent it from growing into a major problem.
+Address public criticism as soon as possible in order to neutralise the situation and prevent it from growing into a major problem.

 In an alternative approach, Amy’s Baking Company decided to respond to a one-star review of their company in what can only be described as a ferocious meltdown.
-Their insults were eventually picked up by the local media, and consequently their public image suffered a blow.
+Their insults were eventually picked up by the local media, and consequently, their public image suffered a blow.

-Main takeaway: Always look at problems as opportunities.
+Always look at problems as opportunities.
 One negative review is a chance to show how eager you are to please your customers and resolve any issues they may have experienced.

-Online reputation management is not just about reacting well to what people say about your company, but knowing whether to react at all, and if so, when.
+Online reputation management is not just about reacting well to what people say about your company, but knowing whether to react at all and if so, when.